 Advocates are people who you can talk to about what help you feel you need or if you feel people aren’t listening to you, if you’re unhappy with any decisions made about you, or if you just want something to change.
 They’ll also support you if you need to make a complaint.

 Children’s rights can also help you if:

 - You want some help in saying the things you need to say to those who make decisions about you.

 - You are unhappy about the way you're being treated or supported or you're worried about plans being made.

 - You need information and advice and want to know your rights.

 - You need help to make sure you understand what people are saying and make sure people listen to you.

 - You want particular people at your meetings.

-If you are in any doubt your Personal Advisor will be able to offer you support in accessing an independent advocate from the Children’s Rights Team.
+If you are in any doubt your personal adviser will be able to offer you support in accessing an independent advocate from the Children’s Rights Team.